Liberian rebel sentenced in Switzerland for war crimes, cannibalism | Law-Order

 A Liberian rebel commander was sentenced in Switzerland to 20 years in jail on Friday for rape, killings and an act of cannibalism, in one of the first ever convictions over the West African country's civil war.
 The case was also Switzerland's first war crimes trial in a civilian court.
 It involved 46-year-old Alieu Kosiah who went by the nom de guerre "bluff boy" in the rebel faction ULIMO that fought former President Charles Taylor's army in the 1990s.

-Kosiah, faced 25 charges and was convicted on all but four of them, documents from the Swiss Federal Court showed.
+Kosiah faced 25 charges including one where he was accused of eating slices of a man's heart.
+He was convicted of that and all but four of the other counts, documents from the Swiss Federal Court showed.
 He was arrested in 2014 in Switzerland, where he had been living as a permanent resident.
 A 2011 Swiss law allows prosecution for serious crimes committed anywhere, under the principle of universal jurisdiction.

+A plaintiff in the case who testified that Kosiah ordered his brother's murder urged other Liberians to come forward as witnesses and secure more convictions.
+"If you set an example, the other guys will be afraid," he said in a statement via the NGO Civitas Maxima that represented him.
+He asked not to be named in media reports for fear of reprisals.

+Liberia has ignored pressure to prosecute crimes from its back-to-back wars between 1989-2003, in which thousands of child soldiers became bound up in power tussles exacerbated by ethnic rivalry.
+Human Rights Watch called Friday's sentencing a "landmark".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)